 - Turn your MacBook on and go to About This Mac to confirm the new RAM installed.

 iMac RAM upgrade

 You can install new RAM on almost any iMac.
-To find out if you can upgrade RAM on your particular iMac model, check this list on the Apple Support website.
+To find out if you can upgrade RAM on your particular iMac model, check this list: